CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.4.4 General IoT device.md

 #### SYS.4.4.A4 Enable auto-update mechanisms

-Automatic update mechanisms (auto-update) MUST be enabled unless other mechanisms such as regular manual maintenance or a central software distribution system are used for updates.
+Automatic update mechanisms (autoupdate) MUST be enabled unless other mechanisms such as regular manual maintenance or a centralized software distribution system are used for updates.
 If a time interval can be specified for auto-update mechanisms, you should automatically check for and install updates at least once a day.

 #### SYS.4.4.A5 Network access restriction